zhaifengguang/turtlebot_ekf/README.md

 # NOTICE: This is an unfinished tutorial!

+To launch the ekf in Gazebo:

+> roslaunch my_tutorial simulation_ekf.launch

+To launch on the real Turtlebot:

+> roslaunch my_tutorial ekf.launch

 ## Overview
 Robot kinematics, which is what this tutorial is generally about, has been studied thoroughly in the past decades.
 However, it has almost exculisvely been addressed in deterministic form.
 Probobalistic robotics generalizes kinematics